Bond Passes with Overwhelming Majority

 The bond will build a new elementary school to ease overcrowding, eliminate all mobile trailers in the ISD and advance the Academy model for all ISD high school students by adding and enhancing classrooms for STEM (Science, Technology, Engineering and Math), Culinary, Vocational and Business coursework.

-The new elementary school at 31st and Hardy would have a capacity of 450 students.
-This would ease overcrowding and eliminate all mobile trailers in the district.
-The new elementary would open in the summer of 2019.
+The new elementary school at 31st and Hardy Avenue will have a capacity of 450-500 students.
+This will ease overcrowding and eliminate all mobile trailers at the elementary level.